MicrosoftDocs/quantum-docs-pr/articles/techniques/index.md

 	In particular, you will learn the difference between immutable/mutable variables and how to assign/re-assign them.

 - [Working with qubits](xref:microsoft.quantum.techniques.qubits) describes the features of Q# that you can use to address individual qubits and systems of qubits.
-	Specifically, that entails their allocation, or blocking off a certain number of qubits for an operation or program to use; performing operations on them; and ultimately their measurement.
+	Specifically, that entails their allocation, performing operations on them, and ultimately their measurement.
 	Additionally, you will learn some useful control flow techniques.

 - In [Putting it all together](xref:microsoft.quantum.techniques.puttingittogether), you will leverage the techniques from the sections above to create a program which performs **quantum teleportation**: using two classical bits to "teleport" the full state of one qubit onto another.